Why Use ACT QualityCore?

-What can schools and districts accomplish with QualityCore?
+What can schools and districts accomplish with ACT QualityCore?

 - Focus on fewer, clearer, and higher course standards

 - Use formative assessments to guide instruction and make targeted interventions

 - Measure student progress through benchmarks and end-of-course assessments

 - Provide professional development resources and training opportunities for teachers and leaders

 - Customize instruction to the needs of specific classrooms, schools, and districts

 Rigor in Practice

 Read Raising the Bar, the research study about using ACT QualityCore data to set a baseline for growth in core high school courses.

 Decades of ACT research make it clear: it's not just the number of classes a student takes, but what happens in those classes that matters most.
 For all of your students to be ready for college or career, they must prepare for and have access to high-quality, rigorous instruction in core subjects.
 Unfortunately, that's often not the case—even in classrooms within the same schools across the nation.
 Only 28% of 2015 ACT-tested high school graduates were ready for college-entry courses in all four core subject areas of English, math, social studies, and science without the need for remediation.